OscarSavolainen/LowLevelPractice/README.md

 # LowLevelPractice
 Just practice for Rust/C++/CUDA, coding up some random stuff.
-Also some Data Structured and Algorithms.
+Also some Data Structures and Algorithms.